-6.11.6 <output-intensity-grid>
+6.11.5 <output-rms-faults-points-directory>

 Description: The position of secondary faults are simulated according to local intensities around the primary faults.
 This command is used to compute one or several grids containing the intensity around the faults in each grid cell center.
 The grid is defined on the simulation volume and is written on Storm 3D grid format as a 3D parameter for import into RMS.